GhaziDev/Hangman-Game/README.md

 2)waste of lines code.

-3) will probably make my code ugly.
+3)will probably make my code ugly.

 # Lastly....
 This is going to be updated using different method of generating words.